How We Threw a Flamingo First Birthday Party!

 Stephanie makes the most adorably customized banners.
 I was looking through all of her designs and it made me want to have another party just for the custom banner.
 She makes banners for birthdays, bachelorette parties, under the sea, baby showers, NYE parties, you name it.
-For Olivia’s flamingo theme party, she asked us what we wanted it to say and which colors we would like to use.
+For Olivia’s flamingo themed first birthday party, she asked us what we wanted it to say and which colors we would like to use.
 Everything can be personalized, which gives you some creative freedom with your party.

 We had an “Olivia” banner and “Wild & One” (which by the way totally applies to her and is recommended if you have a rambunctious little kiddo).
 The best part – if you get a banner with your child’s name, you can totally repurpose it.
 We hung ours in Olivia’s room.
 The colors fit perfectly and it added a little personalization to her wall.
 Party decorations can be expensive, so it helps when you find things that can be reused.

 Everyone Loves Food